xnucrack/antiswift/README.md

 # antiswift
-Hopper script that makes swift binaries easier to work with.
+Hopper scripts that make Swift binaries easier to work with.